matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 ## Abstract

-This proposal extends the Matrix protocol to allow servers to define custom formatted documents that can be rendered by clients as a user home page.
+This proposal extends the Matrix protocol to allow servers to define custom formatted documents that can be rendered by clients as a homeserver landing page.
 This feature introduces a non-intrusive yet flexible manner to communicate server-specific information such as donation requests, scheduled maintenance, updates, new features, and changelogs.